ligerfotis/maze3d_collaborative/README.md

         source venv/bin/activate
         pip install -r requirements.txt

 * Adjust the hyperparameters in the `config_sac.yaml` or the `config_human.yaml` file
-    * Note 1: Discrete SAC is only compatible with the game so far
+    * Note 1: Only discrete SAC is compatible with the game so far
-    * Note 2: There are already configuration files set up based on the PETRA 21 short paper in the `config` directory
+    * Note 2: There are already configuration files set up based on the PETRA 21 short paper in the `config/` directory

-* Play
+* Get Familiar with the game
   * Run the command bellow to play 10 trials with the game controlling both DOF (up, down , left, right) with the keyboard's arrows.

           python maze3d_human_only_test.py config/config_human_test.yaml

 * Train
+  *  Notes before training:
+     * substitute the `participant_name` in each config file with your own
+     * the program will automatically create an identification number after your name on each folder name created
   *  With the **RL agent**:

           python sac_maze3d_train.py config/config_sac_<experiment_specifications>.yaml